sagemath/trac_to_gh/Issue 2333.md

 # Issue 2333: [easy to implement] hg_sage.apply('http://trac.sagemath.org/sage_trac/attachment/ticket/2245/sage-2245.patch') should be made to work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2333

 Original creator: was